 1) Apply for a job in a hotel

-One of the best ways to get into the catering industry is through the hotels.
+One of the best ways to get into the catering industry is through the hotels or corporate function venues in Melbourne.
 They are a great entry point for those who have just chosen this career path.
 There are many giants of the catering industry who started very small as the bar staff or caterers.
 They were able to work their way up the ladder and became the who’s who of the industry.
 So, no matter how small the job may seem, grab it and get started.

 Seek the hotels that are willing to take the newbie and also off the training programs on the job.
 You may start small with a job in the restaurant or if you have some experience you may also be considered for a managerial role.